-Coconut waters with no added sugar or sweetener - 100% coconut water: package size up to 300mL; coconut water that contains or is added to 99-100% juice: package size up to 300mL.
+Coconut waters with no added sugar or sweetener:

+- 100% coconut water: package size up to 300mL - coconut water that contains or is added to 99-100% juice: package size up to 300mL.
-Coconut water with added intense or natural sweetener: package size up to 600mL.

 Fruit juices, vegetable juices and combined fruit and vegetable juices; unsweetened that contain 99-100% juice: package size more than 300mL.